ironbar/aimo/docs/modeling/Iteration_01_overfit.md

 maximizing the probability of getting the correct answers.
 Each run could take a few minutes so the optimization speed would be nice.

+### Max output tokens

+TODO: table with results from the leaderboard

+### Number of repetitions

+Self-consistency is a technique that makes multiple predictions for the same problem and returns the most frequent answer.
+Intuition says that the higher the number of predictions the most likely the returned answer will be correct.

+TODO: table with results from the leaderboard

+### Temperature

+TODO: table with results

 ## Conclusion

 ## Next steps

 - I might try to replicate or even improve the results of DeepSeekMath on MATH dataset.
+- Bigger context window will increase the chance of having a similar problem in the prompt
+- A good embedding model will also increase the likelihood of solving the problem

 ## TODO

 - [ ] Problems when generating loops. https://huggingface.co/docs/transformers/en/main_classes/text_generation.
 That is `frequency_penalty` on OpenAI but on huggingface there are other options.
 - [ ] Analyze deepseekmath library and define experiments
 - [x] Lower temperature when using few-shot to see if it returns more boxed answers.
 Shuffle the input examples to induce variability.
+- [x] Submission with 9 few-shot examples
+- [x] Submission with 12 repetitions
+- [ ] Document results
+- [ ] Modify the temperature in the submissions